kids aren't failing

 Let's be clear

-If you work with developing humans — in classrooms, libraries, hallways, or shared spaces — this is about your daily reality.
+If you work with developing humans in classrooms, libraries, hallways, or other spaces, this is your daily reality.

-— Growing learners adapt to the environments they’re placed in.
+— Learners adapt to the environments they’re placed in.

 Here's why that matters